Real-time-embedded10/Magic-Music-Player/Software/Hand Gesture Recognition/Real Time Recognition System/README.md

 Real Time Recognition System
 ==
-Here are four demos provided to show how to acheice each stage of the proposed system to recognize gesture in real time. <br>
+Here are four demos provided to show how to acheive each stage of the proposed system to recognize gesture in real time. <br>

 Requirement
 --